Black Tom explosion: Aftermath

-This attack was one of many during the German sabotage campaign against the neutral United States, and it is notable for its contribution to the shift of public opinion against Germany, which eventually resulted in American approval for participating with World War I.
+This attack was one of many during the German sabotage campaign against the neutral United States, and is notable for its contribution to the shift of public opinion against Germany, which eventually resulted in American approval for participating in World War I.

-The Russian government sued the Lehigh Valley Railroad Company operating the Black Tom Terminal on grounds that lax security (there was no entrance gate; the territory was unlit) permitted the loss of their ammunition and argued that due to the failure to deliver them the manufacturer was obliged by the contract to replace them.
+The Russian Provisional Government (formed in March 1917) sued the Lehigh Valley Railroad Company operating the Black Tom Terminal on grounds that lax security (no entrance gate existed and the facility was unlit) permitted the loss of their ammunition and argued that due to the failure to deliver them the manufacturer was obliged by the contract to replace them.

-After the war, the Lehigh Valley Railroad, advised by John J. McCloy, sought damages against Germany by the Treaty of Berlin from the German-American Mixed Claims Commission.
-The Mixed Claims Commission declared in 1939 that Imperial Germany had been responsible and awarded $50 million (the largest claim) in damages, which Nazi Germany refused to pay.
+After the war, the Lehigh Valley Railroad, advised by John J. McCloy, sought damages from Germany under the Treaty of Berlin before the German-American Mixed Claims Commission.
+The Mixed Claims Commission declared in 1939 that Imperial Germany was responsible and awarded $50 million (the largest claim) in damages, which Nazi Germany refused to pay.
 The issue was finally settled in 1953 for $95 million (interest included) with the Federal Republic of Germany.
 The final payment was made in 1979.

 The Statue of Liberty's torch was closed to the public after the explosion, due to structural damage.
 Access was not opened even after the 1984–1986 restoration which included repairs to the arm and installation of a new gold-plated copper torch.

-Kurt Jahnke escaped capture.
+Kurt Jahnke evaded capture.
 He later served as an Abwehr agent during World War II.
 Jahnke worked as intelligence advisor to Walter Schellenberg.
 He and his wife were captured by Soviet SMERSH agents in April 1945 and interrogated.
 In 1950, Jahnke was put on trial as a spy, found guilty, and executed the same day.